 Along with the elimination of Jewish subjects, Soviet art was creating an ideal image of woman devoid of any distinct ethnic or even gender traits, which were replaced by class characteristics.
 A revealing example of this is the work of Dillon, who in 1925 created a series of sculptural portraits of the activists of the international socialist movement.
 Among these was Rosa Luxemburg, who was included not as a woman and a Jew, but as a representative of the pantheon of the world’s revolutionary heroes.
 Sandomyrskaya’s work underwent a similar transformation at the same period, when she created a gallery of “Soviet women” images and, in addition, abandoned the cubist style in sculpture.
 Thenceforth, most of the Jewish women artists in the USSR—among them, Dymshitz-Tolstaya and Shor—preferred to work as illustrators or theater designers.
 This switch to ideologically more “neutral” forms of the fine arts can be viewed as a hidden form of refusal by the artists to give public expression to their national and gender viewpoint.

 After Stalin’s death in 1953 and during Nikita Khrushchev’s “thaw period,” the ideological pressure lessened and many restrictions on free self-expression in art were removed.
 For Jewish artists, in particular, there was now an opportunity to communicate their Jewish identification.
-This evolving opportunity was especially topical in connection with the experience and understanding of the Holocaust and Stalin’s crushing of Jewish cultural life in the USSR which were part of the personal experience of many Jewish artists.
-One example of this is the destiny and work of the painter and sculptor Eva Levina-Rosenholz (1892–1975) in 1950–1960.
+This evolving opportunity was especially topical in connection with the experience and understanding of the Holocaust and Stalin’s crushing of Jewish cultural life in the USSR, which were part of the personal experience of many Jewish artists.
+One example of this is the destiny and work of the painter and sculptor Eva Levina-Rosenholz (1892–1975) between 1950 and 1960.
 She began her artistic studies at Pen’s school in Vitebsk.
-From 1918 to 1920, she studied at the Sculpture Studios of Stepan Erzya (1876–1959) and Golubkina’s; and from 1921 to 1925, attended Falk’s painting class in VKHUTEMAS.
+From 1918 to 1920, she studied at the Sculpture Studios of Stepan Erzya (1876–1959) and Golubkina’s; from 1921 to 1925, she attended Falk’s painting class in VKHUTEMAS.
 From 1926 to 1930, she lived in London, studying Turner’s art.
 Back in the USSR, she actively participated in exhibitions.
-During this period, she painted only landscapes and still-life compositions, in which she solved only formal problems—inter-relationships of color and form, creation of composition etc. In 1949, during an antisemitic campaign against “cosmopolitanism,” Levina-Rosenholz was arrested and spent seven years in the GULAG.
+During this period, she painted only landscapes and still-life compositions, in which she solved only formal problems—inter-relationships of color and form, creation of composition, etc. In 1949, during an antisemitic campaign against “cosmopolitanism,” Levina-Rosenholz was arrested and spent seven years in the gulag.
 When she was freed, she returned to Moscow, where she worked on a large series of graphic works on subjects from the Books of Ruth and Esther.
 These stories of female destinies were not chosen by chance by the artist, who focused on their most dramatic moments, emphasizing the element of tragedy and the loneliness of the characters.
 The artist’s own life was interpreted in the universal content of these Biblical stories.
 The images of Ruth and Esther, which are of paramount importance for the Jewish psyche, filled the Jewish painter’s life with a national meaning, thus transforming it into a symbolic reflection of the tragic history of all Jewish people.

 During these years, many Jewish women played a prominent rôle in Soviet art criticism and art historical studies.
 The most distinguished among them are: Ella Gankina (b.
 1924), an expert in Russian and Soviet illustration who emigrated to Israel in 1992; Olga Roitenberg (1923–2000), an art historian specializing in the 1920–1930 period; Vigdarya Khazanova (b.
 1925), an expert on Soviet avant-garde architecture; art critic Muda Yablonskaya, (1926–1990); and Dora Kogan (1923–1995), the author of definitive monographs of Russian painters of the nineteenth and twentieth centuries.
-Dora emigrated to Israel in 1999.
+Kogan emigrated to Israel in 1999.
 Entire strata of Russian artistic culture were discovered due to their research.
 Among the younger generation that emerged around 1975, Galina Elshevsky (b.
 1953) deserves mention.
 Her research focuses on Russian art of the beginning of the twentieth century and she is also a leading and authoritative art critic.

-Jewish women artists also left their mark on the Soviet “non-official” or “non-conformist” art of 1970–1980.
+Jewish women artists also left their mark on the Soviet “non-official” or “non-conformist” art of the 1970s.
 Irina Yudina (b.
 1943), a veteran of this movement, participated in underground “apartment” exhibitions as early as the end of the 1960s.
-Rimma Zanevskaya (born Sapgir, 1930) was a member of the “Movement” group which developed principles of abstraction and kinetic art.
+Rimma Zanevskaya (born Sapgir, 1930) was a member of the “Movement” group, which developed principles of abstraction and kinetic art.
 In Leningrad in 1975, a group of Jewish non-conformist painters founded the Jewish artistic group “Aleph.”
 These artists, who differed from each other in style and artistic inclinations, were united not by a mutually accepted program, but rather by their common origin and their feelings of protest against official art.
 Tatyana Kornfeld (b.
 1950), who emigrated to Israel in 1976, and Olga Schmuilovich (b.
 1948) were active in this group.
 A Jewish artist, Natalya Abalakova (b.
-1941), is one of the most radical creators of conceptual art in Moscow.
-She organizes happenings and installations together with her husband, Anatoly Zhigalov (b.
+1941), was one of the most radical creators of conceptual art in Moscow.
+She organized happenings and installations together with her husband, Anatoly Zhigalov (b.
 1941).
-They initiated a special stream in conceptual art called “TOT-ART,” the goal of which is a total conceptual re-comprehension and artistic transformation of everyday life.
-In their joint projects, there is a conscious division of gender roles, with Abalakova taking on provocative and creative functions, according to her understanding of her female rôle, which also, most recently assumes a certain Jewish quality.
+They initiated a special stream in conceptual art called “TOT-ART,” the goal of which was a total conceptual re-comprehension and artistic transformation of everyday life.
+In their joint projects, there was a conscious division of gender roles, with Abalakova taking on provocative and creative functions, according to her understanding of her female rôle, which also, most recently assumes a certain Jewish quality.

 The plastic experiments with gender implications by Nina Kotel (b.
 1949) are of considerable interest.
 With color pencils, she draws large-sized fragments of the nude female body (usually, these are self-portrait fragments), obtaining a visual effect that is based on the paradoxical but deliberate contradiction between the fine technique of the pencil strokes and the huge size of the image itself.
 In these works, the overt, almost provocative, self-eroticism is a convincing aesthetic feature.